ncsunb/InterPro-Tools/README.md

 ```

 # Downloading this project
-1. Start by installing [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), if you haven't already. __When installing on Windows__, download the file from that link, double clik it and then just use the default values for all the options.
+1. Start by installing [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), if you haven't already. __When installing on Windows__, download the file from that link, double click it and then just use the default values for all the options.
 You don't care about having the GUI or the release notes, so don't worry about that.

+2. On Windows only, in the start menu search system environment variables, open that.
+Click environment variables in the bottom right.
+Select Path from the bottom box, for _system environment variables_, and click edit.
+Click new and add 'C:\Program Files\Git\cmd' and do the same thing for this 'C:\Program Files\Git\bin'.
+Click OK and leave the app.
+If you have a command prompt window open, close it for the changes to take effect.

-2. From the terminal, navigate (using `cd path-of-your-folder-where-you-want-it`, replacing path-of-your-folder-where-you-want-it with the actual path) to the directory you wish to download this project to.
+3. From the terminal, navigate (using `cd path-of-your-folder-where-you-want-it`, replacing path-of-your-folder-where-you-want-it with the actual path) to the directory you wish to download this project to.

-3. Paste the following command in your terminal `git clone https://github.com/ncsunb/InterPro-Tools.git`
+4. Paste the following command in your terminal `git clone https://github.com/ncsunb/InterPro-Tools.git`

 That's it!